t2trg/iot-seccons/draft-irtf-t2trg-iot-seccons.md

 Users using new IoT appliances such as Internet-connected smart televisions, speakers and cameras are often unaware that these devices can undermine their privacy.
 Recent revelations have shown that many IoT device vendors have been collecting sensitive private data through these connected appliances with or without appropriate user warnings {{cctv}}.

 An IoT device user/owner would like to monitor and verify its operational behavior.
 For instance, the user might want to know if the device is connecting to the server of the manufacturer for any reason.
-This feature -- connected to the manufacturer's server -- may be necessary in some scenarios, such as during the initial configuration of the device.
+This feature -- connecting to the manufacturer's server -- may be necessary in some scenarios, such as during the initial configuration of the device.
 However, the user should be kept aware of the data that the device is sending back to the vendor.
 For example, the user might want to know if his/her TV is sending data when he/she inserts a new USB stick.

 Providing such information to the users in an understandable fashion is challenging.
 This is because IoT devices are not only resource-constrained in terms of their computational capability, but also in terms of the user interface available.
 Also, the network infrastructure where these devices are deployed will vary significantly from one user environment to another.
 Therefore, where and how this monitoring feature is implemented still remains an open question.